Instant Pot Bolognese

 - Freshly grated parmigiano-reggiano cheese

-- Set Instant Pot to Sauté and add oil.
-Once the oil is hot, add onion, garlic, bacon slices, and rosemary.
+- Set Instant Pot to Sauté and add oil and 3 Tbsp butter.
+Once the oil is hot and butter is melted, add onion, garlic, bacon slices, and rosemary.
 Cook until the onions are softened and the garlic is browned, about 3 to 4 minutes.

 - Remove bacon and rosemary.
 Add pork, beef, 1/2 tsp salt, and 1/2 tsp black pepper.
 Stir to combine, cooking for a couple of minutes until the meat is browned.